collocations.org

 We need to look for alternative sources of energy.

-natural | renewable
+natural

-energy, food, heat, light, power, water
+energy, food, fuel, heat, light, power, protein, water

-VERB + SOURCE
+VERB + source

 be, constitute, prove, provide

-The census constitutes the principal source of official statistics. | These crustaceans provide a valuable food source for some fish.
+The census constitutes the principal source of official statistics.

-The census constitutes the principal source of official statistics. | These crustaceans provide a valuable food source for some fish.
+These crustaceans provide a valuable food source for some fish.

-exploit, tap, use (as)
+exploit, tap, tap into, use (as)

 The government hopes to tap new sources of employment in the area of health.

-locate
+find, identify, locate

 We tried to locate the source of the sound.

-~ of
+source of

-a reliable source of advice
+a source of income/revenue

-a reliable source of advice
+a source of inspiration/strength

 PHRASES